Meditation and Depression (this is also Class 24 - reprinted here by request)

 --- Melody Beattie

-Manic depression episodes can strike at any time.
+Manic depressive episodes can strike at any time.
 One might be working or picking up the kids – whatever it might be and suddenly anxiety might begin to rise for no apparent reason, mentally, all sorts of turmoil and noise might begin to develop.

 How do we become calm?
 Focussed?
 So that we might begin to arrest the rise of the negative turmoil, the anxiety and finally depression.